Opuntia rufida Engelm.

 How to Grow and Care

 A spot near a south-facing, unobstructed window will most likely meet Bunny Ears Cactus' need for bright, direct sun.
-Windows with western or eastern exposure run as second and third choices.
+Windows with western or eastern exposure run as the second and third choices.
 While an actively growing Bunny Ears Cactus tolerates indoor summer temperatures as high as 100 °F (38 °C), don't expect it to flower unless you also provide winter temperatures between 45 and 55 °F (7 and 13 °C).
 Regardless of the season, it likes humidity in the 10 to 30 percent range.
 Finally, if none of your windows provides adequate light, place the plant 6 to 12 inches (15 to 30 cm) below a cool white fluorescent tube for 14 to 16 hours each day.

 The potting soil must drain quickly.
 Use a commercial cactus potting mix or mix your own.
 The best container for your cactus is a clay pot, slightly larger and deeper than the plant's root system.
 It must have drainage holes because a pot without them or a pot that's too large could make proper watering impossible.